FDA approved for more than 25 years

 For example, a 2005 study published in the Journal of the American Academy of Dermatology showed that hair can lose six amino acids due to environmental or chemical damage but that you can reintroduce some of these amino acids through topical hair care products.

 Using hair care products containing amino acids might help strengthen your hair.
-But this probably won’t do much to treat hair loss — unless your hair loss is due to damage from coloring, heat treatments, sun exposure or environmental factors.
+But this probably won’t do much to treat hair loss—unless your hair loss is due to damage from coloring, heat treatments, sun exposure, or other environmental factors.

 The Best Products With Amino Acids for Hair Growth